 If you're logged into the wrong account, you will need to log out and log back in with the correct account:

-Please know that it may take up to 1 hour for licensing to be granted after your subscription purchase.
+It may take up to 1 hour for licensing to be granted after your subscription purchase.
 As stated in the "Important Purchasing Instructions" available on the purchase page, you must use the same Google Account address to connect to Cyborg Llama that you used to purchase the subscription.
-If you suspect there has been a spelling error in the Google Account address you input for subscription licensing, please contact us within 14 days of purchase for a refund.

-If the Google Account address on your subscription receipt exactly matches the Google Account you are connecting to Cyborg Llama, AND it has been more than 1 hour since your purchase, you can submit a Problem Report.
+If the Google Account address on your subscription receipt exactly matches the Google Account you are connecting to Cyborg Llama, AND it has been more than 1 hour since your purchase, please submit a Problem Report.

-Please know that it may take up to 1 hour for licensing to be granted once your project creator/primary user has made the request on your behalf.
+If this project has been shared with you, please know that it may take up to 1 hour for licensing to be granted once your teacher has shared a project with you.

 Your computer hasn't been able to achieve the latency measurements that it calculated on the 'Setup' page.
 There are many possible explanations why.